SyncfusionExamples/WPF-Diagram-Examples/Samples/Interaction/Selectionmode-sample/README.md

-# Preview Settings sample
+# SelectionMode sample
-This repository contains sample which shows how to enable previewsettings to SfDiagram.
+This repository contains sample which shows how to switch between selection modes at runtime in diagram.

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/interaction#previewsettings